Energy Company Obligation in England

-Provided you qualify (see the ‘Am I eligible’ section) through the ECO you may be able to get an energy efficient new boiler installed, as well as other energy saving home improvement measures such as cavity wall insulation and loft insulation.
+Provided you qualify (see the ‘Am I eligible’ section) through the ECO you may be able to get a grant towards having an energy efficient new boiler installed, as well as other energy saving home improvement measures such as cavity wall insulation and loft insulation.
 The programme is designed to make poorly heated and insulated homes warmer and more energy efficient, enabling some of the country’s most fuel poor households to become more energy efficient by installing energy saving measures which can have a significant impact on lowering energy bills.

 Am I eligible?

 If you own your own home or live in accommodation which is rented from a private landlord you might be eligible for help from the Energy Company Obligation.
 But you will need to be in receipt of qualifying benefits to be eligible.
 And if you live in privately rented accommodation you must have permission from your landlord.
 Qualifying benefits include:

 - Child Tax Credit + Annual household income is below a certain threshold (determined by how many people live in the property)